-Note: Some car wash installations use water at high pressure.
-This could damage certain parts of your vehicle.
+Note: Some car washes use water at high pressure.
+Due to this, water droplets may enter inside your vehicle and could also damage certain parts of your vehicle.

 Note: Remove the aerial before using an automatic car wash.

 Note: Switch the heater blower off to prevent contamination of the fresh air filter.